 While selecting the term and sum assured it is suggested that you visualise the future and base the decision on this.

-A. The premium is the amount each policyholder is expected to pay in order to enjoy the benefits provided by the policy.
+The premium is the amount each policyholder is expected to pay in order to enjoy the benefits provided by the policy.
 One can view it as the investment amount.
 The sum assured is determined on the basis of the premium, with it possible to increase this sum by increasing the premium amount.

 One can choose to pay the premium either annually, semi-annually, quarterly, or monthly, if the plan provides this option.
 Certain plans permit only annual payment of premium whereas others provide different alternatives, offering more flexibility to the policyholder.

 In cases where one chooses to pay the premium at regular intervals, the entire premium amount is split into the number of terms for which it is expected to be paid.
 One should check all the premium payment options before deciding to purchase the policy.

 Certain life insurance plans mention the term ‘bonus’ in their brochures.
 A bonus is nothing but an additional amount which the insurer pays over and above the sum assured.
 This is similar to bonuses in other products.

 The bonus is the profit made by the insurer, with this profit shared among policyholders.
 The bonus amount is determined by the insurance company and might vary from year to year.
 Insurance companies are not obligated to offer a bonus, with this decision depending on the Board of Directors.

 Not all life insurance plans are eligible for a bonus.
 One can check whether their policy qualifies to partake in the profit by going through the product brochure.
 Policies which fall under the ‘with-profit/participating’ category are entitled to receive a bonus if the company makes a profit.
 On the other hand, policies which fall under ‘non-participatory/without-profit’ are not eligible for bonuses.

 One should check whether their policy qualifies for a bonus before they buy the policy.